realnews-gateway/emergency-publishing-system/emergency-channel/distributor/overview.md

 The Distributor module provides:

 - Reliable, censorship‑resistant content delivery
-- Multi‑path and multi‑partner distribution
+- Multi‑transport and region‑aware routing
 - Strong integrity guarantees
+- DTN and fallback support for extreme conditions
 - A resilient final stage of the Emergency Channel pipeline

-It ensures that sanitized content reaches users and partners safely, efficiently, and at scale.
+It ensures that sanitized content reaches all distribution endpoints safely, efficiently, and at scale.